paulrobertlloyd/paulrobertlloyd-v3/src/_content/articles/dissertation/branding_news.markdown

 The main bulletins on BBC1 shared similar but varied titles in which maps of first Britain then the world interacted alongside the spelling out of major capitals, overlaid with clock hands, radiating rings and globes.
 Towards the end of the sequence the hour of the programme (be it 1, 6, 9 and later 10) were brought in, spinning on their axis before resting in a straight position. <cite>BBC News 24</cite> and <cite>BBC World</cite> (the BBC's 24-hour rolling news channels) continued these themes -- with News 24's graphics package having a closer resemblance to those titles seen on the BBC's domestic output.

-{% figure caption:"Figure 45: <cite>BBC News at Ten O'Clock</cite>" class:"u-abreast" %}
-{% include image.html preset="thumbnail" src="articles/dissertation/figure-45a.png" alt="Still from titles" %}
-{% include image.html preset="thumbnail" src="articles/dissertation/figure-45b.png" alt="Still from titles" %}
-{% include image.html preset="thumbnail" src="articles/dissertation/figure-45c.png" alt="Still from titles" %}
+{% include figure.html
+  src="articles/dissertation/figure-45a.png,articles/dissertation/figure-45b.png,articles/dissertation/figure-45c.png,articles/dissertation/figure-45d.png"
+  preset="thumbnail"
+  caption="Figure 45: Title sequence for <cite>BBC Ten O'Clock News</cite> (BBC/Lambie-Nairn, 2001)"
+%}

-{% include image.html preset="thumbnail" src="articles/dissertation/figure-45d.png" alt="Still from titles" %}
+{% include figure.html
-{% endfigure %}
+  src="articles/dissertation/figure-46a.png,articles/dissertation/figure-46b.png"
+  preset="supporting"

-{% figure caption:"Figure 46: <cite>BBC News 24</cite> and <cite>BBC World</cite>, the corporations 24 hour news channels, carried the branding" class:"u-abreast" %}
+  caption="Figure 46: <cite>BBC News 24</cite> and <cite>BBC World</cite>, the corporations 24 hour news channels, carried the branding"
-{% include image.html preset="supporting" src="articles/dissertation/figure-46a.png" alt="Still from BBC News 24 titles, 1999" %}
-{% include image.html preset="supporting" src="articles/dissertation/figure-46b.png" alt="Still from BBC World titles, 1999" %}
-{% endfigure %}
+%}

 As for the BBC's regions, they again took the BBC News elements, whilst adjusting their colours -- the English regions used oranges, yellows and light blue for example -- and adding local elements such as map shapes and place names.
 All this was to increase viewers to the regional programmes, with the use of similar elements suggesting to viewers that they were essentially watching the same programme from the same people.

-{% figure caption:"Figure 47: The same brand elements were used for regional news programmes" class:"u-abreast" %}
-{% include image.html preset="thumbnail" src="articles/dissertation/figure-47a.png" alt="Still from BBC North West Today titles, 1999" %}
-{% include image.html preset="thumbnail" src="articles/dissertation/figure-47b.png" alt="Still from BBC North West Today titles, 1999" %}
-{% include image.html preset="thumbnail" src="articles/dissertation/figure-47c.png" alt="Still from BBC North West Today titles, 1999" %}
-{% include image.html preset="thumbnail" src="articles/dissertation/figure-47d.png" alt="Still from BBC North West Today titles, 1999" %}
+{% include figure.html
+  src="articles/dissertation/figure-47a.png,articles/dissertation/figure-47b.png,articles/dissertation/figure-47c.png,articles/dissertation/figure-47d.png"
+  preset="thumbnail"
+  caption="Figure 47: Title sequence for <cite>BBC Look North</cite> (BBC/Lambie-Nairn, 2001)"
+%}

-{% endfigure %}
+{% include figure.html
+  src="articles/dissertation/figure-48a.png,articles/dissertation/figure-48b.png,articles/dissertation/figure-48c.png,articles/dissertation/figure-48d.png"
+  preset="thumbnail"

-{% figure caption:"Figure 48: The BBC News brand was applied to all national output, including its bulletins for the Welsh forth channel S4C" class:"u-abreast" %}
+  caption="Figure 48: The BBC News brand was applied to all national output, including its bulletins for the Welsh forth channel S4C.
+Shown here the titles for <cite>Reporting Scotland</cite>, <cite>Wales Today</cite>, <cite>BBC Newsline</cite> and <cite>Newyddion</cite>."
-{% include image.html preset="thumbnail" src="articles/dissertation/figure-48a.png" alt="Still from BBC Reporting Scotland titles, 1999" %}
-{% include image.html preset="thumbnail" src="articles/dissertation/figure-48b.png" alt="Still from BBC Wales Today titles, 1999" %}
-{% include image.html preset="thumbnail" src="articles/dissertation/figure-48c.png" alt="Still from BBC Newsline titles, 1999" %}
-{% include image.html preset="thumbnail" src="articles/dissertation/figure-48d.png" alt="Still from BBC Newyddion titles, 1999" %}
-{% endfigure %}
+%}

 All bulletins on BBC1 shared the same set, with the nations and regions using similar sets based on the same themes.
 Even the 24-hour news channels borrowed elements, creating a unified brand across every area of the departments presentation.
 Music again followed the 'same but different' theme, using upbeat yet punchy scores based on the famous beeps heard on radio to mark the hour.

 *[BBC]: British Broadcasting Corporation
-*[ITN]: Independant Television News
+*[ITN]: Independent Television News
-*[ITV]: Independant Television
+*[ITV]: Independent Television
 *[MP]: Member of Parliament
 *[S4C]: Sianel Pedwar Cymru/Channel Four Wales
 *[UK]: United Kingdom